UP-RS-ESP/TopoMetricUncertainty/README.md

 # TopoMetricUncertainty
+The related discussion paper can be found here:
-Codes and data associated with the paper: "Determining the Optimal Grid Resolution for Topographic Analysis on an Airborne Lidar Dataset" by Taylor Smith, Aljoscha Rheinwalt, and Bodo Bookhagen
+Smith, T., Rheinwalt, A., and Bookhagen, B.: Determining the Optimal Grid Resolution for Topographic Analysis on an Airborne Lidar Dataset, Earth Surf.
+Dynam.
+Discuss., https://doi.org/10.5194/esurf-2018-96, in review, 2019.

-Link to discussion paper: https://www.earth-surf-dynam-discuss.net/esurf-2018-96/

-V1.0 of the sofware can be found and cited here:
+V1.0 of the sofware can be cited as:
 Smith, Taylor; Rheinwalt, Aljoscha; Bookhagen, Bodo (2019): TopoMetricUncertainty - Calculating Topographic Metric Uncertainty and Optimal Grid Resolution.
 V. 1.0.
 GFZ Data Services. http://doi.org/10.5880/fidgeo.2019.017

+# Code Description
 Code used to create the synthetic surfaces used in the paper can be found in "surfaces.py"

 Code used to calculate truncation error and propagated elevation uncertainty can be found in "uncertainty.py"